jestjs/jest/docs/JestObjectAPI.md

 });
 ```

 `retryImmediately` option is used to retry the failed test immediately after the failure.
-If this option is not specified, the tests are retried after Jest is finished running all test in a file.
+If this option is not specified, the tests are retried after Jest is finished running all other tests in the file.

 ```js
 jest.retryTimes(3, {retryImmediately: true});